 Follows Established Trails

 Note: All images on the slide show on this page were pieced together from previous climbs.
-Once I’ve completed the 6-Peak Circuit I will post images taken along that route on the day of the adventure.
+Once I’ve completed the 6 Peak Circuit I will post images taken along that route on the day of the adventure.

-It is possible to complete a six-peak circuit in the Spring Mountains, Nevada in one day.
+It is possible to complete a six-peak circuit in the Spring Mountains in Nevada in one day.
 This adventure is pretty remarkable in that it involves summiting 6 peaks, each over 10,000ft in less than 24 hours!
 Your total distance will be about 28 miles, total altitude gain about 10,000ft and total time about 17 hours.
 This achievement will take some serious strategy and conditioning.
 The strategy and conditioning came together during an attempt in the Fall of 2019 in which I set out to complete five peaks but only made the first two!
 How could that be?
 I think I have the answer which I have documented on this page.

 In order of ascent: